 According to an old African adage, “The best animals are the ones made famous by Nathan Lane.”
 OK, that’s not a saying.
 But you’d be forgiven if the extent of your knowledge about these cute critters came from The Lion King.
 While they can’t actually sing, they really do embody the hakuna matata mentality.
 It’s a wonderful thing.

-Having fun looking at shots of Africa’s animals?
-Imagine taking the photos yourself.
+Take a walk (or bike) on the wild side.
 Click here to find an African adventure that gets you in deep and up close—well, as close as you’re comfortable with.

 Our closest cousin in the animal kingdom, chimps share many traits with their human counterparts, from sophisticated hunting strategies that require cooperation, to a concern for their social status within a community.
 (Unlike us, however, chimps spend little-to-no time pretending they totally don’t care what other chimps think of them).

 Kruger National Park